UP | HOME

 1. Introduction

-In this critique, I am specifically arguing against the Efilist philosophy that was created by Inmendham (Gary Mosher), not necessarily what any random Efilist believes.
+On this webpage, I am specifically critiquing the Efilist philosophy that was created by (Gary) Inmendham, not necessarily what any random Efilist believes.
 Although, most of these arguments and criticisms will apply to most Efilists in general.

 1.1.
 Definitions